Ipratropium bromide: Contraindications

-The main contraindication for inhaled ipratropium is hypersensitivity to atropine and related substances.
-For oral administration, contraindications are similar to other anticholinergics; they include narrow angle glaucoma and obstructions in the gastrointestinal tract and urinary system.
+The main contraindication for ipratropium in any form is hypersensitivity to atropine and related substances.

+Conditions such as narrow-angle glaucoma, prostatic hyperplasia, or bladder neck obstruction are not necessarily contraindicators, but should be taken into account, particularly if the patient is receiving an anticholinergic by another route.

 Peanut allergy

-Previously atrovent inhalers used chlorofluorocarbon (CFC) as a propellant and contained soy lecithin in the propellant ingredients.
+Previously, Atrovent inhalers used chlorofluorocarbon (CFC) as a propellant and contained soy lecithin in the propellant ingredients.
 In 2008 all CFC inhalers were phased out and hydrofluoroalkane (HFA) inhalers replaced them.
 Allergy to peanuts was noted for the inhaler as a contraindication but now is not.
 It has never been a contraindication when administered as a nebulized solution.

 Side effects

 If ipratropium is inhaled, side effects resembling those of other anticholinergics are minimal.
 However, dry mouth and sedation have been reported.
-Also, effects such as skin flushing, tachycardia, acute angle-closure glaucoma, nausea, palpitations and headache have been observed.
+Also, effects such as skin flushing, tachycardia, acute angle-closure glaucoma, nausea, palpitations, and headache have been observed.
 Inhaled ipratropium does not decrease mucociliary clearance.
 The inhalation itself can cause headache and irritation of the throat in a few percent of patients.

 Urinary retention has been reported in patients receiving doses by nebulizer.
 As a result, caution may be warranted, especially by men with prostatic hypertrophy.

+Common side effects of nasal spray are experienced at a rate of 1-6% (versus the control group of 0-3%), and may include headache, dry nose, dry mouth or throat, nasal or throat irritation, nosebleeds, bad taste in mouth, nausea, dizziness, or constipation.
+Potentially serious side effects from nasal spray are rare, but include severe allergic reaction, eye pain or change in vision, or difficulty urinating.

+Accidental contact with the eye should be avoided.

 Interactions

 Interactions with other anticholinergics like tricyclic antidepressants, anti-Parkinson drugs and quinidine, which theoretically increase side effects, are clinically irrelevant when ipratropium is administered as an inhalant.

+Ipratropium nasal spray may interact with certain medications for depression, anxiety, or other mental health conditions, certain medications for Parkinson's disease such as benztropine and trihexyphenidyl, atropine, certain antihistamines for allergy, cough, and cold, certain medications for bladder problems such as oxybutynin and tolterodine, certain medications for stomach problems such as dicyclomine and hyoscyamine, and certain medications for motion sickness such as scopolamine.